 - Therapy (20%) – platforms for on- and off-line therapy and coaching.
 Sometimes as a marketplace, sometimes including VR technology.

 - Data & Analytics (12%) – Platforms helping therapists follow patient’s state and progress.
 This way they can track moods, reactions, physical activity, make suggestions, etc. Some provide help to therapists by automatizing in-session note taking process.

 The following figure represents the current landscape of mental health tech startups in Europe organized according to the areas they operate in.
 So far we have found and analyzed 101 start ups and we root for that this number will be growing!

 Let's Talk about Mental Health & Tech

-At Venture Leap, we help innovators and entrepreneurial teams get their idea off the ground – if you planning on doing something in the Mental Health Tech space reach out to us and let’s have a talk how we can help!
+At Venture Leap, we want help innovators and entrepreneurial teams get their idea off the ground – if you are looking to start a mental health tech project, let’s talk together about how we can support you and your project!

-It’s easy to get in touch with us – just book a call and we can discuss how to improve the lives of patients, therapists and doctors:
+It’s easy to get in touch with us – just book a call and we discuss how we can improve the lives of patients, therapists and doctors thanks to your idea: